 The school records early concerns in order to promote early identification of SEN and this is an effective way of communicating our concerns to parents and to gather their views.
-To assess a child who is showing signs of difficulties and who may need additional and different provision;
+To assess a child who is showing signs of difficulties and who may need additional and/or different provision to quality first teaching;

-- The SENCo will use appropriate assessments to identify the child's particular needs. - The class teacher will use OCC SEN guidance to assess and record difficulties the child is having. - Parents and child views will be gathered to contribute to the school's assessment.
+- The SENCo will use appropriate assessments to identify the child's particular needs. - The class teacher will use OCC SEN guidance to assess and record difficulties the child is having and whether they need to be moved to Stage 2. - Parents and child views will be gathered to contribute to the school's assessment.

-A child will remain on Stage for a maximum of six weeks.
-SMART outcomes are set and progress monitored against these to ascertain if specific and individual support will be appropriate.
+Children's SMART outcomes are set and progress monitored against these to ascertain if specific and individual support will be appropriate.
+They may be given extra support with small group work within class teaching or different work targeting specific areas of need.